 In 1912, Miami was nineteen years old.
 Main Street had recently begun to be paved, but other streets in town were dirt that turned to pure mud in a rain.
 Oklahoma, the state, had been in existence for five years.
 And OK Plumbing Company was born.

-Lisle Torbert and his father, William, set up shop at East Central, close to what would be known as the Cardin Building, Security Bank’s long-time home.
+Lisle Torbert and his father, William, and a partner, Theodore Potts set up shop at East Central, close to what would be known as the Cardin Building, Security Bank’s long-time home.
 They had a store with a section where the newest plumbing fixtures were displayed.
+By summer, Potts was bought out and it was a Torbert business.

 In 1913, two spinsters were scandalized by the appearance of one of those new-fangled flush toilets, right there for the whole world to see!
 When Torbert’s new wife refused to remove the offending fixture, the ladies took great pains to stay on the opposite side of the street.